 What Are Somen Noodles?

 Sōmen (素麺,そうめん) are white Japanese noodles made of wheat flour and they are very thin, about 1 mm in diameter.
-The dough is stretched with the help of vegetable oil to make the threadlike strips and then air-dried.
+Vegetable oil helps the dough stretch into threadlike strips.
+Then, the noodles are air-dried.
 You can read more about the somen-making process here.

 Also, learn more about somen noodles on my pantry page.